PrthD/VideoGame-Map-Pathfinding-System/README.md

 - **running_time.png**: Compares the runtime of each algorithm.

 These plots can be found in the `plots/` directory.
 The file `plot_results.py` is responsible for creating these visual comparisons.

-## License

-This project is for educational and non-commercial purposes.